-I have over a decade of experience providing skilled and aggressive representation to individuals facing bench warrants for failing to appear for court in Bucks County, Montgomery County and the surrounding counties.
+I have over a decade of experience providing skilled and aggressive representation to individuals facing bench warrants for failing to appear in court in Bucks County, Montgomery County, and the surrounding counties.
 Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.

 When is a Bench Warrant Issued?

 Under Pennsylvania law, a bench warrant can be issued for your arrest under any of the following circumstances:

 - You fail to appear for a criminal trial

 - You fail to appear for a preliminary hearing in a criminal case

 - You do not appear for a probation or parole violation hearing